How to Help an Aging Dog? 3 Pawsome Ways to Help Your Aging Dog

 It probably feels like yesterday that your fur-bestie was a young pup, full of energy, and getting into trouble.
 But as these wonderful years together went on, we’re guessing you’ve seen some changes in Fido’s behavior, mood, and eating habits… and that’s okay!

 There was probably a time when your furry friend could spend endless hours running around the dog park or playing fetch.
-If you’ve noticed a decreased interest in those activities or it seems to be taking a bit longer for him to recover from playing, it might be time to switch up their exercise routine!
+If you’ve noticed a decreased interest in those activities or a long recovery time, it might be time to switch up their exercise routine!

-An essential key to keep Fido healthy in the long run is to keep him moving, even if it’s just in modified ways, so don’t cut out exercise altogether.
-We suggest switching it up to activities that are easier on the hip and joints such as long, slower walks, swimming or during the transition, decrease the amount of time with their favorite activities.
+One key to keeping your dog healthy in the long run is to keep your dog moving, even if it’s just in modified ways, so don’t cut out exercise altogether.
+But, perhaps the game of fetch may not be what your dog wants anymore.
+We suggest switching it up to activities that are easier on the hip and joints such as long, slower walks, swimming, or during the transition, decrease the amount of time with their favorite activities.

-You might have noticed he lays down to eat now, slips walking around the house on the tile floors, or even has a difficult time getting up on the couch or bed.
+As your dog ages, what are some of their new habits around the house?
+You might have noticed your older dog lays down to eat now, slips walking around the house on the tile floors, or even has a difficult time getting up on the couch or bed.

 We suggest making small adjustments to the spaces around your home to accommodate your fur-bestie such as elevating their food and water so they can reach it easier, add rugs or try out toe grips for their paws, and consider investing in a ramp to assist in getting to their favorite places.

-We know caring for an aging pet has some challenges, but we hope these suggestions for some changes will help make the shift to senior life easier and more rewarding.
+We know caring for an aging pet has some challenges, but we hope these suggestions for changes and supplements for dogs will help make their shift to senior life easier.
 If you’ve tried any of these adjustments or have any tips or suggestions to add, please share your comments below!

 Leave a Comment